Russia is quitting the International Space Station. What happens next in the great beyond? | CBC News

 For now, Rahman said, it's unclear if Russia's recent move could harken a return to the 1980s and fears over space-based lasers or the "Star Wars" program to shoot down intercontinental ballistic missiles.

-But he says the move is likely to rachet up concern from military planners and reduce hopes for co-operation on joint scientific projects for the benefit of humankind.
+But he says the move is likely to ratchet up concern from military planners and reduce hopes for co-operation on joint scientific projects for the benefit of humankind.

 "The militarization of space happens the minute the rocket is launched," Rahman said.
 "There is much more going on than what we are privy to in the public."